… and how we do it

 In our research, we formalize people’s mental models as computational models that yield quantitative predictions about a wide range of situations.
 To test these predictions, we use a combination of large-scale online experiments, interactive experiments in the lab, and eye-tracking experiments.

 We are growing!
-If you are a prospective PhD student looking to join the lab, please email us at firstname.lastname@example.org
+If you are a postdoc interested in joining the lab, please email us at firstname.lastname@example.org

 I am interested in how people hold others responsible, how these judgments are grounded in causal representations of the world, and supported by counterfactual simulations.
 I also like to drink tea.Personal website